Lazarević dynasty

 The House of Lazarević (Лазаревић, pl.
-Lazarevići / Лазаревићи, /sh/) was a Serbian medieval royal family, which ruled Moravian Serbia and the Serbian Despotate.
+Lazarevići, /sh/) was a Serbian medieval royal family, which ruled Moravian Serbia and the Serbian Despotate.

 History

-The dynasty began with Lazar Hrebeljanović, son of Pribac Hrebeljanović – a noble at the court of Dušan the Mighty.
-Lazar married Milica Nemanjić, member of the collateral branch of the reigning Nemanjić dynasty, and was later given the title "Knez" by Serbian Emperor Uroš the Weak.
-He gained lands in Central Serbia and through his ties with the Nemanjićs he became the regent of Moravian Serbia.
-In the Battle of Kosovo against the Ottoman Empire, Lazar was killed and Serbia became a vassal state, leading to the end of Serbian sovereignty.
+The dynasty began with Lazar Hrebeljanović, son of Pribac Hrebeljanović – a logothete at the court of Emperor Stefan Uroš IV Dušan.
+Lazar married Milica Nemanjić, member of the collateral branch of the reigning Nemanjić dynasty, and was later given the title "Knez" by Serbian Emperor Stefan Uroš V. He steadily gained lands in Central Serbia and through his ties with the Nemanjićs he became the regent of Moravian Serbia.
+Lazar assembled a wide coalition in the hope of defeating and pushing back the ascending Ottoman Empire in the Battle of Kosovo.
+Both Lazar and Sultan Murad I were slain in this battle, which did slow down the Ottomans, however, the long term consequences of the battle were more harmful to the less-numbered Serbs.
+Most of Lazar's children would become prominent personalities, such as Despot Stefan "The Tall", Jelena Lazarević-Balšić-Kosača and Olivera.

 Monarchs

 Rulers of Moravian Serbia from 1371 to 1427.